Updated: March 2020

 2.)
-Pick your favorite place based on style and amenities (waterfront, wooded acreage, pets allowed, hot tub, etc.), not by location.
+Pick your favorite place based on style and amenities (waterfront, wooded acreage, pets allowed, hot tub, etc.), and don’t limit your location if you can.
 Location tends to limit out a lot of really cool cabins!
+CVR has an easy-to-use filter search system to help you find the it-factor you need, whether it’s “pet-friendly,” “rentals with pools,” or maybe something “rustic.”

 4.)
 Book and look forward to a new adventure in a new city or town you never thought you’d explore!